-Throughout the duration of the show, Abbas had worked with a performer who inhabited the space, mimicking its surroundings like a stick insect camouflaged by the branch of a tree.
-The performer’s movements demonstrated the emptying of gestures, employing a body language that does not attract attention.
+Throughout the duration of the show, Abbas works with a performer who inhabits the space, mimicking its surroundings like a stick insect camouflaged by the branch of a tree.
+The performer’s movements demonstrate the emptying of gestures, employing a body language that does not attract attention.
 Their role was both present and invisible, assimilated to the space to the extent that they are not immediately discernible to those passing by.

 ‘Camoufleur’ was generously supported by Arts Council England.